huntie/sublime/README.md

 ## Overview

-I use Sublime as my primary editor on all manner of projects, but only commit stuff here when it becomes part of my long-term toolkit.
+I use Sublime daily as my primary text editor, and config changes are committed here when they become part of my long-term toolkit.
 Feel free to copy anything and adjust what you need for your own workflow.

 **Theme**: [Boxy](https://packagecontrol.io/packages/Boxy%20Theme)
 **Colour scheme**: [gruvbox](https://github.com/morhetz/gruvbox)